 2. Zodiac band

-As viewed from the Earth, all planets (except Sun) are located within a spread of 80° North of Equator and 80° South of Equator — totally within 160° spread.
+As viewed from the Earth, all planets (except Sun) are located within a spread of 80° North of the Equator and 80° South of Equator — totally within 160° spread.
 This band is called Zodiac.
 Nakshatra mandalas are also located in this band.
 Sun alone moves outside this band.

-Zodiac is elliptical and Earth is located at its centre.
-If this is depicted on a paper (ignoring the angular width of zodiac), planets can be depicted within this ellipse at different angular positions.
-For convenience, the zodiac has been divided into twelve equal (angular) parts and each is called a Rashi or signs of zodiac.
+Zodiac is elliptical and Earth is located at its center.
+If this is depicted on a paper (ignoring the angular width of the zodiac), planets can be depicted within this ellipse at different angular positions.
+For convenience, the zodiac has been divided into twelve equal (angular) parts and each is called a Rashi or signs of the zodiac.
 Each division is named after the constellations lying in the area.

 3. Luni-solar calendar

 Hindu panchang follows a mix of the solar and lunar calendar.
 It is called a luni-solar calendar.